Complex Trauma (C-PTSD)

 Helping women heal from complex trauma is a true passion of mine.

-Pioneering work by folks like Peter Levine, Pia Mellody, and Bessel van der Kolk has helped us understand that this trauma we carry around manifests in the form of poor self-esteem, relationship struggles, chronic anxiety, inability to make decisions, unexplainable anger, and a long list of other symptoms that make us feel sick, tired, stuck and restless.
+Pioneering work by folks like Peter Levine, Pia Mellody, and Bessel van der Kolk has helped us understand that this complex trauma we carry around manifests in the form of poor self-esteem, relationship struggles, chronic anxiety, inability to make decisions, unexplainable anger, and a long list of other symptoms that make us feel sick, tired, stuck and restless.

 What is complex trauma?